128technology/docs/docs/intro_upgrading.md

 ## Routers with Restricted Internet Access

-The standard upgrade workflow is for individual instances of SSR software to download software upgrades directly from mirror servers hosted and managed by 128 Technology on the public internet.
+The standard upgrade workflow is for individual instances of SSR software to download software upgrades directly from mirror servers hosted and managed by Juniper on the public internet.
 Occasionally, SSR routers are deployed in locations with restricted or no access to the internet.
 In this case, you can configure the routers to retrieve software from a conductor.

 Within a given router's configuration, at `router > system > software-update > repository`, you can configure the `source-type` setting to one of three values: